check-spelling-sandbox/excalidraw/dev-docs/docs/@excalidraw/excalidraw/api/utils/utils-intro.md

 # Utils

-These are pure Javascript functions exported from the @excalidraw/excalidraw [`@excalidraw/excalidraw`](https://npmjs.com/@excalidraw/excalidraw).
+These are pure JavaScript functions exported from the @excalidraw/excalidraw [`@excalidraw/excalidraw`](https://npmjs.com/@excalidraw/excalidraw).
 If you want to export your drawings in different formats eg `png`, `svg` and more you can check out [Export Utilities](/docs/@excalidraw/excalidraw/API/utils/export).
 If you want to restore your drawings you can check out [Restore Utilities](/docs/@excalidraw/excalidraw/API/utils/restore).

 ### serializeAsJSON